-Developing countries can learn from Turkey's experience with the contribution of the construction sector to economic growth, its impact on the development of other sectors through infrastructure investments, and the employment it generates.
-Supporting policies (such as urban renewal laws and infrastructure investment) and incentives (such as tax cuts and credit expansion for the sector) can be effective in reviving the sector during economic downturns in the short term.
-However, the sensitivity of the construction sector to economic changes and external shocks experienced in the financial crises of 2001, 2008-2009, the 2018 currency crisis, and the COVID-19 pandemic reveal that overdependence on the construction sector may result in a deterioration in macroeconomic stabilisation.
-Even worse, excessive investment and incentives may cause a total collapse of the economy, particularly when the internal dynamics of the sector-such as inefficient production, demand elasticity, low value-added production, and opportunity costs-are considered.
-For example, the decline in construction output since 2017, caused by COVID-19 and high inflation rates, has led to a shortage of housing supply, a rapid increase in housing prices and rents, and social unrest.
-This poses challenges for sustainable development and emphasises the need for balanced growth across various sectors of the economy.
+Developing countries can learn from the contribution of the construction sector to Turkey's economic growth and its impact on the development of other sectors through infrastructure investments and employment.
+Supporting policies, such as urban renewal laws and infrastructure investment, and incentives, such as tax cuts and credit expansion for the sector, can effectively revive the sector during economic downturns in the short term.
+However, the sensitivity of the construction sector to economic changes and external shocks experienced in the financial crises of 2001, 2008 to 2009, the 2018 currency crisis and the COVID-19 pandemic reveal that over-dependence on the construction sector may deteriorate macroeconomic stabilisation.

+Even worse, excessive investment and incentives may cause a total collapse of the economy, particularly when the internal dynamics of the sector, such as inefficient production, demand elasticity, low value-added production and opportunity costs, are considered.
+To illustrate, the decline in construction output since 2017, caused by COVID-19 and high inflation rates, led to a shortage of housing supply, a rapid increase in housing prices and rents and social unrest.
+This posed challenges for sustainable development and emphasised the need for balanced growth across various sectors of the economy.
 Another important issue that must be emphasised is the structure of the labour force in the construction sector.
-Policies should be adopted to address the various issues affecting the performance of the construction sector, such as informality in the labour market, dependence on foreign labour, and lack of skilled professionals and technicians.
+Policies should be adopted to address the various issues affecting the performance of the construction sector, such as informality in the labour market, dependence on foreign labour and lack of skilled professionals and technicians.
 Addressing these issues is essential for the construction sector to have a labour force that is resilient to economic shocks and adaptable to evolving construction techniques.

 In conclusion, one of the most important key lessons for developing countries is to ensure balanced economic growth and diversification, which can reduce vulnerabilities to external shocks and create a more resilient economy.
-The other lesson is to establish a robust legal framework and effective regulations to manage the growth and performance of the construction sector along with ensuring transparency, accountability, and compliance with safety and environmental standards.
-Moreover, addressing inefficiencies-such as lack of standardization, insufficient investment in technology and innovation, and skills shortages-is crucial for improving productivity and efficiency.
-Workforce development, through education and training programs, can help address the shortage of skilled professionals and technicians in the construction sector.
+The other lesson is to establish a robust legal framework and effective regulations to manage the growth and performance of the construction sector and ensure transparency, accountability and compliance with safety and environmental standards.
+Moreover, addressing inefficiencies, such as lack of standardisation, insufficient investment in technology and innovation and skills shortages, is crucial for improving productivity and efficiency.
+Workforce development through education and training programmes can help address the shortage of skilled professionals and technicians in the construction sector.
 Finally, policymakers should consider the impact of fiscal and monetary policies on the construction sector and ensure that these policies are sustainable in the long term.
 By learning from the challenges and opportunities encountered by the Turkish construction sector, developing countries can adopt effective policies and strategies to create a sustainable construction sector that contributes to long-term economic growth and development in a country.